srustisain/Stylisti/README.md

 2. Select/take a photo
 3. Tag with occasion, style, and mood
 4. Add optional notes
-5. Submit to your lookbook
+5. Submit to lookbook

 ### 🤖 AI Chat
 1. Tap "Chat" to open AI assistant
 2. Ask for style advice, outfit suggestions, or fashion tips
-3. AI can see your uploaded outfits for personalized advice
+3. AI can see uploaded outfits for personalized advice
 4. Get real-time recommendations

 ### 📋 Occasion Planner
 1. Select date and occasion
 2. Choose weather conditions
 3. Get AI-powered outfit suggestions
-4. Based on your personal style and wardrobe
+4. Based on personal style and wardrobe

 ### 👗 Lookbook
-- Browse all your uploaded outfits
+- Browse all uploaded outfits
 - Organized by date
 - Tap any outfit to view details
-- See tags and notes you added
+- See tags and notes

-## 🔧 Configuration
+## 🔧 Customization

 ### PWA Settings
 Edit `web-interface/manifest.json`: